makefinks/speak-to-llm/README.md

 > --llm_model <model_name>

 Which LLM model to run with ollama.
 [Here](https://ollama.com/library) is a list of available models on ollama.
 Defaults to Llama3-8b.

+> --tts <tts_provider>

+Which Text-To-Speech provider to use.
+Options are "openai" or "elevenlabs".